 10. Do not dominate the conversation.
 Be aware of this especially if you are talkative.
 Draw others out and be sensitive.
 Be sure to ask questions and listen more than you talk.

-What do you know about the people in Albania or Thailand?
+What do you know about the people in South Africa?
 Most likely, there are many things you don’t know and are probably wondering about what to expect.
 Before you read this section, take a moment to write out 2-4 questions you have.